mabdelgowa/DevOps_Hive/README.md

   ## 7-Terrascan
   * Run Terrascan for Kubernetes manifest misconfigurations and vulnerabilities.
-  * Reviewing all vulnerabilities from actions and covering it.
+  * Reviewing some important vulnerabilities from actions and covering them.

   ## 8-Sonarqube
-  * Run SonarQube for code quality, security and static analysis. ( used sonarcloud free account to run these analysis)
+  * Run SonarQube for code quality, security, and static analysis. ( used Sonarcloud free account to run these analyses)

   ## 9- Grafana Cloud
   *Deploy Grafana agent to collect logs and metrics ( Created Grafana Cloud free account to Use Loki and Grafana)